cklim83/launch_school/notes/06_ls_180/intro_to_sql.md

 ### Relational Database Management Systems
 - While a spreadsheet is good enough to manage a small amount of data, they do not scale well, especially if one need to check for duplicates and errors, support concurrent users or find data quickly.
 At this point, it is likely better to move to a relational database.
 - A relational database is a database organized according to the relational model of data.
 The relational model defines a set of relations (i.e. tables) and describes the relationships between tables.
-- A Relational Database Management System is a software application for managing relational databases
+- A Relational Database Management System (RDBMS) is a software application for managing relational databases
 - **SQLite**, **MS SQL**, **PostgresSQL** and **MySQL** are amongst the most popular relational model based RDMS.
 Non relational model systems also exist.
 For example, MongoDB is a popular 'NoSQL' system that uses a document oriented data storage model.

 ### What is SQL?